 Configuring the Sender Rewriting Scheme (SRS) on qmail

 SPF "breaks" email forwarding.
 SRS is a way to fix it.
 SRS is a simple way for forwarding MTAs to rewrite the sender address.
-The original concept was published in draft-mengwong-sender-rewrite and further expanded on in a paper by Shevek.

 Configuration